Thursday, November 7th 2019, 8:00 am - A rare transit of Mercury, plus meteor showers, planetary conjunctions and the elusive Zodiacal Light.

 There is one unfortunate thing about this year's Geminids.
-The timing puts the shower's peak on the same night as the Full Moon.
-That means the light from the Moon will wash out many of the dimmer meteors, even far away from city lights.
+The timing puts the shower's peak just one night after the Full Moon.
+That means the light from the Moon will wash out many of the dimmer meteors, even if you are far away from city lights.

 This will make observing the event a bit more challenging, but it will still be worth checking out!

 First, some honest truth: Many people who want to watch a meteor shower end up missing out on the experience, unnecessarily.

 I hear this kind of scenario far too often: Someone gets excited to watch the upcoming meteor shower everyone's been talking about.
 When it gets dark on the night of the event, they step outside into their back yard, directly from the lighted interior of their house, and look up.
 They don't see anything happening.
 They wait for about five to ten minutes, still not seeing anything.
 Then they immediately go back inside, disappointed.

 It's not their fault.
 For most astronomical events, all you need to do is walk outside and look up.
 Meteor showers require a bit more preparation to watch however, but the rewards for going through the right steps are well worth the effort!